-Gynecomastia affects 40-60% of adolescent males, making it a relatively common condition.
-Despite being so, it is not an openly discussed issue for the most part due to its "embarrassing nature" – a stigma that often overshadows its true and at times urgent medical condition.
-An individual should not feel discouraged from seeking help, as it can be a much-needed relief.
+Gynecomastia is a real issue for men.
+In fact, one out of three men suffers from this condition of swollen glandular tissue, which can be physically embarrassing and sometimes painful.
+It affects 40-60% of adolescent males, making it a relatively common condition.
+Despite being so, it is not an openly discussed issue for the most part due to its "embarrassing nature" – a stigma that often overshadows its true and, at times, urgent medical condition.
+Individuals should not feel discouraged from seeking help, as it can be a much-needed relief.

 How do you know if you have gynecomastia?

 Pain or tenderness, which may increase over time and swelling are just two possible telltale signs of gynecomastia.
-To the touch, it feels like a rubbery lump under the nipple affecting one or both.
+To the touch, it feels like a rubbery, firm mound of lump under the nipple affecting one or both.
 Indicative appearance includes a resemblance to that of a woman's breasts.

-Often, gynecomastia is confused with the expected presence of fat tissue, particularly among young men who are overweight.
+Often, gynecomastia is confused with pseudogynecomastia, particularly among overweight young men.
 Hence, an accurate diagnosis and conclusion are best left in the hands of a qualified doctor.

-When this fat accumulates in excess around the chest area, it renders a puffy and swollen appearance which is called pseudogynecomastia.
-Dr. Ivan Puah, our Medical Director who has treated a number of gynecomastia patients, observed that "most men who came in with complaints of pseudogynecomastia were shown to have true gynecomastia after medical assessment."
+When this excess chest fat accumulates, it renders a puffy and swollen appearance.
+Surprisingly, pseudogynecomastia is actually less common than gynecomastia!
+Dr Ivan Puah, our Medical Director who has treated many male patients, observed that "most men who came in with complaints of pseudogynecomastia were shown to have true or mixed gynecomastia after medical assessment."
 This reiterates the essential need to seek qualified assessment and help.

 Does Pseudogynecomastia go away?

-Pseudogynecomastia is breasts enlargement caused by fat accumulation.
-In theory, the male breasts fat tissues can be improved with exercise and weight loss.
-However, in many patients, male breasts fat can be rather resistant to weight fluctuation, so losing weight may not lead to significant improvement.
+In theory, chest fat can be improved with exercise and weight loss.
+However, in many patients, the fat tissue fat can be rather resistant to these methods, so losing weight may not lead to significant improvement.

-Can VASER Lipo get rid of pseudogynecomastia successfully?
+What can be done for pseudogynecomastia?
+Can Vaser Liposuction get rid of pseudogynecomastia successfully?

-VASER Lipo, a tissue selective fat reduction procedure, is the treatment choice for those suffering from pseudogynecomastia.
+Vaser Liposuction, a tissue-selective fat reduction and removal procedure, is the treatment for those suffering from pseudogynecomastia.
 During the process, small incisions are made on the area to be treated and infiltrated with anaesthetic fluid.
-Subsequently, Dr Ivan Puah utilises the Vaser probe that transmits ultrasonic sound wave energy to the targeted fat tissues to emulsify the stubborn fat.
-Once the fat cells are liquefied, they are removed via suction cannulas that are specially made for this procedure.
+Subsequently, a probe transmits ultrasonic energy to the targeted fat tissues to emulsify the stubborn fat.
+Once the fat cells are liquefied, Dr Ivan Puah will remove the fat via suction.

-As VASER Lipo is tissue selective, it only targets fat tissues, preserving the health of nerves, blood vessels and other important connective tissues.
-Therefore, post-treatment recovery is easy with minimal downtime because only the fat tissues are targeted and removed.
-Bruising and swelling are minimized with this procedure.
-As VASER Lipo is a form of liposuction (albeit an improved form of liposuction), it can only be performed by doctors who are trained and accredited by the Ministry of Health (MOH) Singapore.
+Vaser Liposuction is tissue-selective; it only targets fat tissues, preserving the health of nerves, blood vessels and other critical connective tissues.
+Therefore, post-treatment recovery is manageable with minimal downtime.
+Bruising and swelling are lesser with this procedure.
+As Vaser Liposuction is a form of liposuction, it can only be performed by doctors trained in liposuction and accredited by the Ministry of Health (MOH) Singapore.

-As a proven clinical treatment for pseudogynecomastia, many men have benefited from its results.
-While this is certainly good news for those afflicted with the condition, bear in mind to practise due diligence in one's research when seeking help.
+It is a proven clinical treatment for pseudogynecomastia; many men have benefited from its results!
+While this is undoubtedly good news for those afflicted, remember to practise due diligence in one's research when seeking help.